vishukla/e5-embedding-ray-serve/README.md

 ## Troubleshooting

 You would need **NVIDIA Container Toolkit** installed to enable Docker to use the GPU.
-You may also need to update the default runtime at `/etc/docker/daemon.json` to
+You may also need to update the default runtime in `/etc/docker/daemon.json` with
 ```json
 {
     "default-runtime": "nvidia",